alejandro-alonso99/Cloud-Agro/README.md

 ![list_view](list_view.png)

 ## Payments:
 ## Certain objects allow you to register payments in their detail-views, payments in cash or bank transfer and cheques are all coded using generic foreign-keys so that the models can be related to multiple other models on demand.
-Once the payment is registered, it discounts
+Once the payment is registered, it discounts the amount to pay or to receive.
 ![payments](payments.gif)